From Hero to Wise Elder

 1. Where am I on this journey?

-3. How have my trials prepared me for deeper wisdom?
+4. How have these shaped me and prepared me for greater authenticity and deeper wisdom?

 Some References for further reading